jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Part 1 - Clustering.md

 In other words, **the cost function for K-means is the average squared distance between every training example andd the location of the cluster centroid to which the training example has been assigned.**

-What the K means algorithm is doing is trying to find are two things:
+What the K-means algorithm is doing is trying to find are two things:

 **1. assignments of points of clusters centroid**
 **2. locations of clusters centroid**